When to Seek Infertility Treatment

 - Have infertility risk factors including:

-If you are part of an LGBTIQ couple, you may want to meet with a fertility specialist to understand your options for starting or growing your family.
+If you are part of an LGBTQ+ couple seeking fertility options, you may want to meet with a fertility specialist to understand your options for starting or growing your family.

 If you are single and want to start a family, we help create an individualized plan to help you reach your goal.